 - Time: The bank transfer takes around one week to be processed.
 It is not convenient, especially when you have an Airbnb-like marketplace: if the online payment option is inappropriate, then the payment delays and the client won’t be able to use the rent.

 - Price.
 This payment method may be a good idea in case you are looking for a cheap solution.
 All you need is to send an invoice and get your bank transaction.

 - Implementation.
 There is no need to spend additional costs on the implementation process, that may be crucial for brand-new startups.
 You can check our instruction on payment gateway implementation here.

 This could be any software that helps to facilitate the transaction between the marketplace and its customers.
 There are a lot of different online payment options, but you need to choose wisely because of such factors:

-- Types of payments.
+- Financial services.
 Online payment gateway options allow connecting different types of payments.
 For instance, Stripe and Adyen allow you to pay with international credit card payment gateway and payment methods (VISA, MasterCard, American Express, Alipay, etc.).